-The Enterprise Server uses the Java EE platform Logging API specified in JSR 047.
-Enterprise Server logging messages are recorded in the server log, normally found at domain-dir/logs/server.log.
-When a log is rotated, Enterprise Server creates a new, empty file named server.log and renames the old file server.log_date, where date is the date and time when the file was rotated.
+The Application Server uses the Java 2 platform Logging API specified in JSR 047.
+Application Server logging messages are recorded in the server log, normally found at domain-dir/logs/server.log.

 The domain-dir/logs directory contains two other kinds of logs in addition to the server log.
 In the access subdirectory are the HTTP Service access logs, and in the tx subdirectory are the Transaction Service logs.
-For information about these logs, see "Configuring Transactions" on page 147.
+For information about these logs, consult the Administration Console online help.

-The components of the Enterprise Server generate logging output.
+The components of the Application Server generate logging output.
 Application components can also generate logging output.